Chenpinji/Two-Step-Attack-on-SRS/README.md

 # Two-Step-Attack-on-SRS

-## This is the formal implementation of
+## This is the formal implementation